Cross-country skiing in Bend Oregon is a popular winter activity among locals and visitors alike.

 Hoodoo Ski Area also has a variety of Nordic trails.
 They groom during the weekends and charge a fee.
 However, when they don’t groom the trails are free!

-Skiers are presented with excellent views of Three Fingered Jack and Mt.
+Nordic skiers are presented with excellent views of Three Fingered Jack and Mt.
 Washington as they explore the network of trails.
 Hoodoo also offers rentals and lessons.

 Where to Rent Cross-Country Skis in Bend